dmo575/mymovies/README.md

+# PLEASE NOTE:
+**Searching the iMDB will NOT WORK, because its API is paid and I stopped renting their services long ago.**

 # How to run it:
 This is a copy of my final assignment for CS50, originally uploaded as dmo54 (The GitHub acc I used for the course).